 FMLA Certification of Need for Leave

-Medical certification may be required for FMLA leave to be taken by an employee who has a serious health condition or who has a family member with a such a condition.
+Medical certification may be required for taking FMLA leave by an employee who has a serious health condition or who has a family member with such a condition.
 Employees may have a number of questions and concerns about the certification, however, ranging from what exactly a certification is, to the timing of when such certification may be required up, and the extent to which an employer can inquire about a medical condition.

 If an employer doesn't ask for a certification shortly after a request for FMLA leave is made, that doesn't necessarily mean that they can't ask for it later.
 If an employer later has reason to doubt whether the leave being taken is necessary or appropriate, they can still request the certification at such time.
 Also, if the employer has doubts about the duration for the leave an employee is taking, they may ask for medical certification.

 Sometimes employees or family members may run into situations where their condition worsens or where a longer period of recovery is required than was originally anticipated and set forth in a certification.
 In these cases, an employer may ask for another certification to establish such additional needs.
 Generally, an employer is not allowed to ask for certification more frequently than once every 30 days unless they have grounds to suspect some sort of abuse or misuse of FMLA leave.

 Medical Certification: What Is required?

 Certification of need for FMLA leave doesn't mean that an employee's medical records become an open book for the employer to read through.
 In short, a medical certification is a relatively short form that is filled out by a health care provider and provided to the employer to establish a patient or family member's medical condition that requires FMLA-protected leave.
 Within the form, some key requirements are that the health care provider select from one of a few different categories of serious health conditions, and then set out enough medical facts to establish that serious health condition.